ANDROID2468/ATBWAI/README.md

 # ATBWAI
 ANDROID2468's Terminal Based Web Apps Interface.
 This is a simple bash script that makes terminal web apps easier to navigate.
 ![alt text](https://github.com/ANDROID2468/ATBWAI/blob/master/Screenshot%20from%202019-06-10%2015-25-51.png)
-This uses curl for the web apps
+This bash script uses curl for the web apps
 # INCLUDED WEB APPS

 # wttr.in